Scalloped potatoes on a white plate with a spoon topped with fresh chopped greens and ground black pepper.

 Instructions

-• In a skillet, saute chopped onion, butter, and garlic until the onions are tender.
+• In a skillet, saute chopped onion in butter until soft and tender.

-• Remove the sauce from heat and allow it to cool.
+• Bring the mixture to a simmer, then remove the pan from the heat and allow it to cool.

-• Using a slicer, slice the potatoes into thin ⅛ inches slices.
+• Use a mandolin to slice the potatoes into ⅛” rings.

-• Add the rest of the potatoes, season with salt and pepper and top with the remaining sauce.
+• Season the potatoes with salt and pepper and top with half of the milk mixture.

 Notes